-GE urges speedy fix for power turbine blades, says blade broke in 2015: sources
+GE urges speedy fix for power turbine blades, says blade broke in 2015: Sources

 Reuters previously reported that GE found an oxidation problem, not a break, in 2015 and developed a fix before the failure in Texas.

-Scaling back use of GE turbines reduces how much electricity they produce, a threat to revenues and profits for Exelon Corp, PSEG Power LLC, Chubu Electric Power Co Inc and others with the 400-ton GE machines that form the core of modern gas-fired power plants, according to utilities and industry experts.
+Scaling back use of GE turbines reduces how much electricity they produce, a threat to revenues and profits for Exelon, PSEG Power, Chubu Electric Power and others with the 400-ton GE machines that form the core of modern gas-fired power plants, according to utilities and industry experts.

+Japan's Chubu Electric said it learned about the blade problem with its six new GE turbines last October.

 PSEG Power and Exelon, based in the United States, declined to comment on how restrictions would affect them.

-GE is continuing to sell turbines in a slumping market for big power plants, where it has lost share to rivals Mitsubishi Hitachi Power Systems and Siemens AG.
+GE is continuing to sell turbines in a slumping market for big power plants, where it has lost share to rivals Mitsubishi Hitachi Power Systems and Siemens.
 GE has said it booked orders for three large turbines last month.

-Three days after the break in Texas became known, Electricite de France SA shut down its HA turbine to replace blades.
+Three days after the break in Texas became known, Electricite de France (EDF) shut down its HA turbine to replace blades.
 EDF did not respond to requests for comment.